 Codeine is a mild narcotic and painkiller used to treat moderate pain and diarrhea.
 Its main use is for individuals who have irritable bowel syndrome.
-It also is used as a cough suppressant and is included in various drug combinations, such as Halotussin AC, Brontex, Vanacof, Cheratussin AC and Guiatuss AC.
+It is also used as a cough suppressant and is included in various drug combinations, such as Halotussin AC, Brontex, Vanacof, Cheratussin AC and Guiatuss AC.

 Codeine Comes in Many Forms

-Codeine’s Uses and Side Effects
+Uses and Side Effects

 - Chronic constipation

 - Physical dependence

 - Low sex drive